PerovskiteSCModelling/IonMonger/GUIDE.md

 ## How to Model Impedance Spectroscopy Measurements

 Users can perform impedance spectroscopy simulations by changing the voltage protocol in the parameters file.
 If the first entry in `applied_voltage` is set to `'impedance'`, `master.m` will call `IS_solver.m`, which automatically creates the sinusoidal voltage protocol for each sample frequency and calls `numericalsolver.m` to obtain the solution. `applied_voltage` requires several more entries (all floating point numbers) to specify the bounds of the impedance measurements.
 These are, in order, the smallest sample frequency (Hz); the largest sample frequency (Hz); the DC applied voltage (V); the AC applied voltage amplitude (V); the number of frequencies to sample (must be a non-negative integer); the number of complete sine waves to apply at each frequency.
-For example, to make 70 impedance measurements at frequencies between 1mHz and 1MHz, with a DC voltage of 0.8V, AC perturbations of amplitude 20mV and performing 6 complete sine waves at each frequency,
+For example, to make 70 impedance measurements at frequencies between 1mHz and 1MHz, with a DC voltage of 0.8V, AC perturbations of amplitude 20mV and performing 6 complete sine waves at each frequency:
 ```
 applied_voltage = {'impedance', ...
     1e-3, ...   % minimum impedance frequency (Hz)
     1e6, ...    % maximum impedance frequency (Hz)
     0.8, ...    % DC voltage (V)
     20e-3, ...  % AC voltage amplitude (V)
     70, ...     % number of frequencies to sample
     6};         % number of sine waves
 ```
-The sample frequencies will logarithmically spaced between the minimum and maximum frequencies.
+The sample frequencies will be logarithmically spaced between the minimum and maximum frequencies.
 Once all frequencies have been simulated, `impedance_analysis.m` will analyse the phase of the current output and plot all the data on both a Nyquist plot and a Bode plot.

 It is recommended that users maintain a constant light intensity throughout impedance measurements.
 For example, `light_intensity = {1}` for 1 Sun equivalent light intensity throughout.